What Are Gel Nail Extensions? Everything You Need To Know About The Healthier Version Of Acrylics

 Another plus?
 If you're using regular nail polish to paint your gel nail extensions, you can remove and repaint them as much as you want without having to worry about getting them filled, like acrylics.
 You can maintain the life of your gel extensions at home by cutting and shaping them as they grow out.

 But what Goldstein loves most about the gel nail extensions are how natural they look.
-"It is a better-looking finished product in the end — it looks way more natural [than acrylics]."
+"It is a better-looking finished product in the end — it looks way more natural [than acrylics]," she says.
 This is likely due to the fact that you're able to shape them the way that you want and make them as thin as your real nails.
 What's more, they won't lift the way that acrylics do over time, looking less clunky on your hands.

 Before Goldstein could even finish applying the gel nail extensions, I knew I was already obsessed.
 They felt strong and durable, like acrylics, but as Goldstein noted, are thinner and look more natural — almost like they're my own nails.
 To top things off, Goldstein created a gorgeous Yayoi Kusama-inspired design using Chanel La Vernis Longwear Nail Color in Espadrilles and Coquillage.
-She added some Cinapro gold dots for a minimalist sparkle.
+She added some gold dots for a minimalist sparkle.

-While I rarely do my nails at home (I'm convinced that it's impossible to paint nails evenly outside a nail salon) the gel nail extensions process seems so simple that I am confident I could even do it.
+While I rarely do my nails at home (I'm convinced that it's impossible to paint nails evenly outside a nail salon) the gel nail extensions process seems so simple that I am confident even I could do it.
 Whether or not I do them myself or bring the kit to my nearby nail salon and have a technician do it, one thing is certain — I am definitely getting gel nail extensions again.